 The dosage of the drug taken, or the amount of THC administrated in the body is proportional to the time taken for its removal.
 If a person has smoked more quantity of marijuana, the window of detection will also be prolonged.

 Establishing the amount of marijuana consumed can be a tricky task.
 Even a small amount of marijuana rich in THC is enough to elicit an extreme response.
-So while consuming the drug, it is important to keep in mind the concentration of THC present.
+So while consuming the drug, it is important to keep in mind the concentration of THC present which determines how long does Marijuana stays in the body.

 As stated earlier, long term and frequent users are likely to retain the drug in their system for longer periods of time.
 This is because with prolonged use, body is supplied with excessive amounts of THC that tend to accumulate in certain body tissues such as fat and hair.
 Over time, the stored drug is gradually released and removed from the body.
 As a result, the person tests positive for a much longer period.
 Greater the amount of stored THC and its metabolites, longer will be the time taken for its removal.